vtex/shoreline/styleguides/admin/documentation/form/toggle.md

 ### useToggleState

 For convenience, we also provide a hook that already implements the state logic for you.
-It can be very handy if you have a group of togglees and want to handle the states of each one.
+It can be very handy if you have a group of toggles and want to handle the states of each one.
 You should pass the hook return to the `state` property and also define a `value` for each `Toggle`.

 ```jsx
 import { Toggle, useToggleState, ThemeProvider } from '@vtex/admin-ui'